ropensci-archive/opendata/README.md

     graphs.
 You can add and remove vertices/nodes and edges in a graph and change their attributes/characteristics such as shape, color, size.
+-   [meme](https://github.com/leeper/meme) (not on CRAN): Provides the ability to create internet memes from template images using several online meme-generation services.
 -   [colourlovers](http://cran.r-project.org/web/packages/colourlovers/index.html):
     Extracts colors and multi-color patterns from
     [COLOURlovers](http://www.colourlovers.com/), for use in creating R